agustindangelo/EEO-Tests/README.md

 2. Run the jenkins instance with `java -Dhudson.model.DirectoryBrowserSupport.CSP="" -jar jenkins.war` and navigate to `http://localhost:8080`.
 The first time you will be asked for a password.
 Refer to the official documentation for any inconveniences: https://www.jenkins.io/doc/book/installing/war-file/
 3. Create a new pipeline by clicking the `New Item` button on the Jenkins' UI.
 You can name it "eeo-pipeline".
 4. On the pipeline configuration page, scroll down to the **Pipeline** section or click on the **Pipeline** tab.
-5. On the **Definition** field, select "Pipeline script from SCM" and configure as follows
+5. On the **Definition** field, select "Pipeline script from SCM"
 6. On the SCM field, select Git.
-7. On the repository URL, enter the GitHub repo URL: https://github.com/agustindangelo/EEO-Tests
+7. On the repository URL, enter the GitHub repo URL: https://github.com/agustindangelo/EEO-Tests.
+A red message saying that Jenkins couldn't connect to the repository may appear.
+That's why we need to grant Jenkins access to read the repository and your GitHub account user information.
-8. In order to grant access to Jenkins to fetch the remote repository, you need to create an access token on your Github account with scopes "repo" and "user".
+8. In order to grant access to Jenkins, you need to create an access token on your Github account with scopes "repo" and "user".
 You can name it something like "jenkins-access-token".
-Copy the access token.
 ![Access token](docs/access-token.png)
 9. Copy the access token and go back to Jenkins. click on the **Add** button below the repository URL and select Jenkins to create a new credential.
 10. In the **Username** field, paste your GitHub username and paste the access token in the **Password** field.